 The insight is presented in an io9 article written by an astute writer whose take on the film is brilliant.
-Twenty years after Contact‘s release, this writer’s review sheds light on the filmmakers’ method — the way the film was put together, the devices used to convey its message — and what they hoped to achieve.
-Director Robert Zemeckis used the media to tell the story, and in turn told a story about how the media affect human perception.
-He explored the idea of shared knowledge and our capacity to disseminate it on a mass scale via multimedia platforms — how prescriptive and powerful and in many cases limiting the process can be, despite its technological sophistication.
+Twenty years after Contact‘s release, the review sheds light on the filmmakers’ method — the way the film was put together, the devices used to convey its message — and what they hoped to achieve; how director Robert Zemeckis used the media to tell the story, which helped tell a second story, too, about how the media affect human perception.

-Zemeckis, according to the article, is working magic in the film.
+Zemeckis, according to the article, works magic in the film.
 He makes a compelling statement on the human condition and the presence of life on other planets, interesting themes in themselves, but overfamiliar, so he pushes the envelope even further.
 He ups the ante to explore the way we perceive the world, investigating the manner in which we can ever hope to know it.
-He asks important questions between the lines: how can we truly expand our horizons and make contact with a new reality; what holds us back, preventing us from making the giant leap that will redefine our world?
+He asks important questions between the lines: how can we truly expand our horizons and make contact with a new reality; what holds us back and prevents us from making the giant leap that will redefine our world?